openSUSE/news-o-o/_posts/2010-11-20-opensuse-weekly-news-issue-150.markdown

-"As I wrote last time, I™ve migrated our documentation to a public SVN server on BerliOS.
+"As I wrote last time, Iâ€™ve migrated our documentation to a public SVN server on BerliOS.
 There you can get the English sources of the official openSUSE documentation and some business products too.

- Apart from Russian, I™m very happy that the Hungarian translation of the openSUSE documentation is underway!
-Thanks to Kálmán KÃ©mÃ©nczy, he will publish the Hungarian documentation soon.
+ Apart from Russian, Iâ€™m very happy that the Hungarian translation of the openSUSE documentation is underway!
+Thanks to KÃ¡lmÃ¡n KÃ©mÃ©nczy, he will publish the Hungarian documentation soon.
 Currently, some translatation, proofreading, and polishing have to be done, so stay tuned (see [https://svn.berlios.de/svnroot/repos/opensuse-doc/trunk/documents/distribution/hu](https://svn.berlios.de/svnroot/repos/opensuse-doc/trunk/documents/distribution/hu).)

  By the way, the Hungarian books from the 11.1 and 11.2 release can be downloaded in the Hungarian portal. (...)"